-We prayed together on May 2, 2019 at Saint Patrick Catholic Church and celebrate May Crowning with an all school Mass and feasted on hope as Mary did.
+On May 7, 2021, at 9:00 A.M. we celebrate May Crowning with an all-school Mass at St. Patrick Church and feast on hope as Mary did.

 What is May Crowning?

-May Crowning is a traditional Roman Catholic ritual held during the month of May.
+May Crowning is a traditional Roman Catholic ritual held during May.
 It is a solemn procession at the close of the procession a statue of the Blessed Virgin is crowned with a garland or crown of flowers honoring Mary as “the Queen of May.”

 There is a special honor attached to being chosen to crown the statue of the Blessed Mother.
-Saint Patrick Catholic School 8th grader Madlyn K. is led the procession and crowned Mary with fellow 8th grade classmates Roma S. and Kiera S. as her attendants.
-The processional included students from each grade level carrying flowers for Mary.
-Lillian C., Mary M., and Gabrielle Q., also 8th graders, had the honor of special readings and leading prayers.
+A Saint Patrick Catholic School 8th grader leads the procession and crowns Mary with fellow 8th-grade classmates as her attendants.
+The processional typically includes students from each grade level carrying flowers for Mary and 8th graders, also have the honor of special readings and leading prayers.

 PreK students had their own special May Crowning ceremony at Saint Patrick Catholic School.